Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier Functions: Problem Formulation

-A common choice for $U_{\rmm}$ is the point-mass Newtonian potential.
-While this approximation simplifies analysis and control design, it does not capture any higher-order gravitational effects.
-In cases where more detailed information about the asteroid's geometry and composition is available, spherical harmonic models based on constant-density ellipsoids offer a more accurate representation \cite{scheeres2012orbital}.
+Assumption \ref{ass:Bounded_Dist} implies that model uncertainty induces a bounded error in acceleration.
+The point-mass Newtonian potential is one choice for $U_{\rm m}$.
+In cases where more information about the asteroid's geometry and composition is available, spherical harmonic models can be a more accurate representation \cite{scheeres2012orbital}.